team-alembic/ash_ai/README.md

 ## Vectorization

-This extension creates a vector search action and also rebuilds and stores a vector on all changes.
+This extension creates a vector search action, and provides a few different strategies for how to update the embeddings when needed.
-This will make your app much slower in its current form.
-We wille ventually make it work where it triggers an oban job to do this work after-the-fact.

 ```elixir
 # in a resource